Testing Hex1b Applications

 - Hex1bTerminal - A virtual terminal that captures screen output

-- Hex1bInputSequenceBuilder - A fluent API to simulate user input
+- Hex1bTerminalInputSequenceBuilder - A fluent API to build and run input sequences

 - Your test framework - To run tests and make assertions